omarjuice/batch-boy/README.md

 Notice that while another batch is being processed, batcher queues calls to `batcher.load` that occur within the timeframe of the currently executing process, not just during the same event loop.

-This behavior may be sometimes undesired, so control is given to the user with `batcher.ongoingJobsEnableQueuing(boolean)`.
-By default, this is `true`, resulting the the aforementioned behavior, but calling this method with `false` will result in a similar execution pattern to Dataloader's.
+This behavior may be sometimes undesired, so control is given to the developer with `batcher.xoptions.ongoingJobsEnableQueuing`.
+By default, this is `true`, resulting in the aforementioned behavior, but calling this method with `false` will result in a similar execution pattern to Dataloader's.

 Tests run demonstrating this behavior: